anhinga/fluid/AtPartyTalk.md

 enough to conveniently program cellular automata, so not Shadertoy :-) )

 You'll have full control and you will be able to try your own dataflow ideas this way.
-(If you use a specialized dataflow framework made by someone else, then you will not have full control, and it might be problematic to try your own dataflow idea).
+(On the other hand, if you use a specialized dataflow framework made by someone else instead, then you will most likely not have full control, and it might be problematic to try some of your own dataflow ideas).